MAziz-0/My-Portfolio/README.md

 ## UX

-### Main intention behind the UX on this website has been the dark theme with a minimalist approach to displaying information.
+### The main intention behind the user experience on this website is to appeal to potential employers who will need a Portfolio that is easily accessible and is intuitive in it's approach to promoting my soft/technical skills.

 The ways I approached this: